Last Action Hero: Plot

 Slater deduces Vivaldi's plan to murder the rival mob by releasing a lethal gas.
 He and Danny go to stop it but are waylaid by Practice, who reveals that Danny was right: he is working for Vivaldi.
 Whiskers kills Practice, saving Slater and Danny, who prevent any deaths from the gas release.
 After Vivaldi's plan fails, Benedict kills him and uses the stub to escape into the real world, pursued by Slater and Danny.

 Slater becomes despondent upon learning the truth but cheers up after spending time with Irene.
-Meanwhile, Benedict devises a plan to kill the actor portraying Slater in the movie, Arnold Schwarzenegger, bring other movie villains into the real world, and take over.
+Meanwhile, Benedict devises a plan to kill the actor portraying Slater in the movie, Arnold Schwarzenegger, bring other movie villains into the real world and take over.
 To help, Benedict brings the Ripper, the villain of Jack Slater III, to Jack Slater IV's premiere to assassinate Schwarzenegger.
 Slater saves Schwarzenegger and kills the Ripper.
 Benedict shoots Slater, critically injuring him.
 Danny disarms Benedict, allowing Slater to shoot Benedict in his explosive glass eye, killing him; however, the blast causes the stub to be lost.
-With Slater losing blood, Danny knows the only way to save him is to return him to the fictional world, where his injury will become a flesh wound.
+With Slater losing blood, Danny knows he can save him by returning him to the fictional world, where his injury will become a flesh wound.

-The ticket stub falls in front of a theater playing The Seventh Seal, where the Figure of Death emerges from the screen.
-Death is curious: Jack Slater is missing from his lists of when people will die, and Danny is slated to die as a grandfather.
+The ticket stub falls in front of a theater playing The Seventh Seal, where the figure of Death emerges from the screen.
+Death is curious: Slater is missing from his lists of when people will die and Danny is slated to die as a grandfather.
 Death then suggests searching for the other half of the ticket.
 Danny finds it and takes Slater back into his movie, where his wounds instantly heal.
 Danny returns to the real world before the portal closes.
 A recovered Slater embraces the true nature of his reality, appreciating the differences between the two worlds.
 Danny and Nick bond while reminiscing on their past, while Slater drives away on the screen, waving goodbye.